-Last week, I’ve shared to you the common myths and reasons why most women experience excessive hair fall after giving birth.
+Last week, I’ve shared with you the common myths and reasons why most women experience excessive hair fall after giving birth.
 I’ve told everyone that most of those reasons may be applicable to others too.
 So today, I’m going to share tips to prevent hair fall and somehow help you regrow your hair back.

 Let’s start with how to prevent hair fall